 Spoon onto ungreased cookie sheet.
 Bake 10 – 12 minutes at 375 degrees.
 Let sit for 5 minutes before transferring to cooling tray.

-After many years of sneaking the fruits and veggies in, I have discovered a big benefit, Preston will now willingly eat his fruits and vegetables.
+After many years of sneaking the fruits and veggies in, I have discovered a big benefit, my son will now willingly eat his fruits and vegetables.
 I never let it become a power struggle and by sneaking them in, he has developed a taste for healthy choices and will now happily eat his fruits and veggies… as long as the texture works for him.
 Sensory issues are not something as easily conquered!